JoeyChen-95/ECSE425_Project/FinalProject/README.md

 ### Uploading
 1. We need to upload all the files in the "Pipelined Processor" directory.
 It includes all necessary VHDL componenets of the processor.
 2. For the testbench, upload the binary testbench code, named as "program.txt".
-In addition, you need to new two files named as "register_file.txt" and "memory.txt" (The test result is stored in these two files).
+In addition, you need to create two empty files named as "register_file.txt" and "memory.txt" (The test result is stored in these two files).
 The binary testbench code can be generated from MIPS assmebly by using the given assembler.

 ### Run and Result
 1. Click "Run"